Found a 1966 dime in your pocket change or old coin jar? You might be sitting on more than ten cents.

 The Reverse of the 1966 Dime

-The reverse shows a central torch representing liberty, with an olive branch on the left symbolizing peace and an oak branch on the right representing strength and independence.
+The reverse shows a central torch representing liberty, flanked by an olive branch on the left (symbolizing peace) and an oak branch on the right (representing strength and independence).
 “UNITED STATES OF AMERICA” curves along the top rim, “E PLURIBUS UNUM” crosses the middle field, and “ONE DIME” appears at the bottom.

 Other Features of the 1966 Dime

-The coin features a copper-nickel clad composition (75% copper, 25% nickel over a pure copper center), measuring 17.9 millimeters in diameter, weighing 2.27 grams, with a reeded edge.
+The coin features a copper-nickel clad composition (75% copper, 25% nickel bonded over a pure copper core), measuring 17.9 millimeters in diameter and weighing 2.27 grams, with a reeded edge.
+Its melt value is approximately $0.03 — far below its 10-cent face value, reflecting that all numismatic value is condition-based rather than metal-content-based.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)